Government crisis management plan in the event of extreme weather and flooding

 Only the forecasts and four vigilance levels supplied and published by MeteoLux are valid in connection with the 'Extreme Weather Plan'.
 The plan is triggered when MeteoLux issues vigilance levels 3, orange, or 4, red.
 Weather forecasts and any vigilance levels currently in force can be consulted at www.meteolux.lu.

-What forecasts is the 'Extreme Weather Plan' based on?
+What weather forecasts is the plan based on?

 Only the forecasts and alert levels supplied and published by MeteoLux are valid in connection with the 'Extreme Weather Plan'.
 Other sources and media may provide similar yet differing information.
 This can lead to confusion when evaluating the situation and should be avoided.